nikolaybutnik/opencv-notebook/README.md

 This method uses canny edge detection algorithm for finding the edges in the image.

-This method accepts three required and two optional parameters:

 - `image`: source image to be used for edge detection.
 - `threshold1`: the High threshold value of intensity gradient.
 - `threshold2`: the Low threshold value of intensity gradient.